Genetic heterogeneity: Environmental Heterogeneity

+Drivers of Spatial and Temporal Heterogeneity

+Spatial heterogeneity is influenced by global environmental changes such as natural disasters, pollution, and chemical abundance.
+Temporal heterogeneity occurs due to factors such as seasonal changes, ecological succession, and natural disturbances.
+For example, temperature and precipitation fluctuate seasonally which will affect factors important for survival and reproduction such as nutrient availability and migration patterns.
+The degree of spatial and temporal variation serves as an indicator of an ecosystem's ability to withstand or adapt to natural disturbances.
+The extent to which global events impact an ecosystem's variability depends on their severity, the spatial distribution of their effects, and the rate at which they occur.
+These factors influence how quickly an ecosystem can respond to environmental changes.

+Ecosystem Survival and Resilience

+The level of spatial and temporal heterogeneity in an ecosystem affects survival by influencing nutrient movement, accessibility, and availability.
+As the geographic scale and time span being considered increase, so does the potential for diversity and greater heterogeneity, ultimately supporting higher biodiversity.
+A heterogeneous environment provides access to a wider range of resources across a larger area, creating potential for suitable living conditions for numerous species.

+Environmental heterogeneity is linked to species persistence in unfavorable conditions.
+Prolonged exposure to significant environmental variation promotes tolerance to suboptimal living conditions, reducing the overall rate of species extinction.

+Ecological variance allows for the potential of niche construction.
+In doing so, this reduces the degree of selection pressures and competition between species, thus promoting co-existence among species.
+Environmental heterogeneity promotes ecological interaction among species which contributes to the stability of an ecosystem, ultimately increasing likelihood of survival.

+Examples of Genetic Heterogeneity in Common Conditions

 Cystic Fibrosis

 Cystic fibrosis is an inherited autosomal recessive genetic disorder that occurs through a mutation in a single gene that codes for the cystic fibrosis transmembrane conductance regulator.
 Research has identified over 2,000 cystic fibrosis associated mutations in the gene encoding for the cystic fibrosis transmembrane conductance regulator at varying degrees of frequency within the disease carrying population.
 These mutations also produce varying degrees of disease phenotypes, and may also work in combinations to produce additive phenotypic effects.

 Alzheimer's disease

 Alzheimer's disease is a complicated neurodegenerative disorder with multiple phenotypic subtypes, including clinical and preclinical, that result from different genetic origins.
 Current research on the amyloid cascade hypothesis has identified rare mutations in three genes that encode the amyloid precursor protein (APP), presenilin 1 (PS-1), and presenilin 2 (PS-2) that cause the autosomal dominant, early-onset form of familial Alzheimer's disease.
 Research has also discovered the association of a fourth allele, apolipoprotein E4 (ApoE4), in the development of late-onset and sporadic forms of the disease, although the pathology of its role is still largely unknown.